miquido/validoctor/README.md

 * Just Rule - simple interface used to define validations of one value
 * MultiRule - rule sets that allow defining validations for whole data structures on per property basis
 * ComlexRule - define validations of multiple properties at once
-* ExceptionalRule - rule that will cause exception to be thrown upon violation, even if Validoctor is not exceptional

-Rules can be Exceptional and one of other types at once.